 Prospecting and exploration activities have legal implications associated with certain applicable legal standards.
-A summary of applicable and relevant international policies and Namibian legislation, policies, and guidelines for the proposed development is given in this section (Table 2).
-This summary serves to inform the project Proponent, I&APs, and the decision-makers at the DEAF, of the requirements and expectations, as laid out in terms of these instruments, to be fulfilled to establish the proposed prospecting and exploration activities.
+A summary of applicable international policies and Namibian legislation, policies, and guidelines relevant to the proposed development is provided in this section (Table 2).
+This summary serves to inform the project Proponent, Interested and Affected Parties, and decision-makers at the DEAF of the requirements and expectations, as set out in these instruments, to be fulfilled to establish the proposed prospecting and exploration activities.